louayx14/test/README.md

 An additional advantage is that while your Uniswap position is in range it accrues fees which are also paid out to you once the position is closed.
 You also don’t have to pay the swap fee on Uniswap.
 LimitRanger however takes a cut of the traded volume which is also used to pay for the transaction fees when our program closes positions for you.
 The contract can be configured to paz out a percentage of the fee to the wallet which successfully triggered the closing of the position.
 This is to incentivize other players to monitor and close eligble positions.

+**WARNING:** When using low liquidity pools a flash loan attack could be used to drive the price above the sell target and close a user's position.
+This would be problematic if the intent of the position was primarily to accrue fees (for a user looking to having his position closed short price spikes are beneficial).
+In a future release the protocol might implement a user option for flash loan protection using time weighted average prices.

 The LimitRanger contract is immutable and not upgradeable.

 Admin functionality is limited to: